Leshy: Disappearances

 In order to break free from the spells of Leshy, an individual must go through a peculiar ritual of undressing completely and putting on their clothes in a non-traditional manner: inside out, backwards, switching shoes, and even flipping insoles.
 While removing their garments, it is crucial to vocally express strong oaths and forcefully strike them against the sturdy trunk of a tree.
 When getting dressed, it is recommended to recite a prayer and utter an incantation.
 Similarly, if one gets lost while riding in a cart, it is necessary to attach the horses in an inverted manner.
 One can try retracing their steps in reverse, following their own footprints in an effort to escape the confusing forest.
 Lastly, one can seek guidance and ask Leshy to help them find the correct path.

 In a manner similar to demonic beings, Leshy possesses the power to abduct individuals, regardless of their age or gender.
 These abductions are shrouded in mystery, with the victims disappearing without a trace.
 The primary reason behind these abductions is typically tied to a curse, often inflicted by a parent, who sends their child to Leshy as punishment.
-In the case of a “cursed child” who manages to receive a christening, Leshy bides his time until the child reaches the age of seven before luring them into the depths of the forest.
-Instead of leaving an empty cradle, Leshy may replace the kidnapped baby with a “changeling” - an inanimate object such as a log or a bundle of straw.
+In the case of a "cursed child" who manages to receive a christening, Leshy bides his time until the child reaches the age of seven before luring them into the depths of the forest.
+Instead of leaving an empty cradle, Leshy may replace the kidnapped baby with a "changeling" – an inanimate object such as a log or a bundle of straw.
 Alternatively, Leshy may leave behind his own child, who takes on the appearance of the kidnapped child but in a distorted and grotesque form.
 These changelings are often characterized by their constant anger, non-stop crying, inability to walk or talk, and lack of intelligence.
 Eventually, they either vanish, perish, or flee into the forest once they reach a certain age.
 Those who choose to remain among humans often become sorcerers.

 Certain legends portray Leshies as treating their captives with kindness, providing them with sustenance, education, and hidden knowledge, ultimately transforming them into sorcerers and witch doctors.
 Leshy takes abducted girls as his wives and may even have children with them.
-However, if a woman gives birth to a child from Leshy and remains in a village, the child mysteriously disappears.
+However, if a woman gives birth to a Leshy's child and remains in a village, the child mysteriously disappears.
 Leshy is also known to abduct individuals with the intention of making them his slaves.
 Often, the abducted individuals become invisible to others, able to see their loved ones and hear their conversations, but unable to reveal themselves or communicate.
 Other tales suggest that the missing individuals become feral, losing their ability to understand language, wear clothes, and becoming covered in moss and bark, as well as exhibiting aggressive behavior and running away from people.
-There are also stories in which the “abducted” individuals perish due to exhaustion, starvation, falling into a pit, or becoming stuck in a swamp.
+There are also stories in which the "abducted" individuals perish due to exhaustion, starvation, falling into a pit, or becoming stuck in a swamp.